YinJC/uk-tex-faq/FAQ-htmlbib.md

----
-layout: page
-title: Making HTML of your Bibliography
+# Making HTML of your Bibliography
----

 A neat solution is offered by the [`noTeX`](http://ctan.org/pkg/noTeX) bibliography style.
 This style produces a `bbl` file which is in fact a series of